AdobeDocs/experience-manager-forms-cloud-service-developer-reference/src/pages/index.md

 [Assembler Syncronous API](references/assembler-sync.md)

 Learn to create and run Assembler APIs to combine, rearrange, and augment PDF and XDP documents and obtain information about PDF documents.
-Each job submitted to the Assembler service includes a Document Description XML (DDX) document, source documents, and external resources (strings and graphics).